Karlsruhe/Baden-Baden Airport: Public operations

 The first commercial flight from Hapag-Lloyd Flug (now TUI fly Deutschland) took place in April 2001 with service to Palma de Mallorca and Ibiza.
 In 2008 the airport counted over one million passengers within a year for the first time.

 On 25 October 2011, Ryanair announced it would open its 47th base at Karlsruhe/Baden-Baden in March 2012 with two based aircraft and 20 routes.
 In addition to Ryanair's then existing 12 routes Ryanair opened seven additional routes to Faro, Málaga, Palma, Riga, Thessaloniki, Vilnius and Zadar.
 In July 2018, TUI fly Deutschland announced that it would terminate its operations at the airport, cancelling seven year-round and seasonal leisure routes to the Canaries and the Mediterranean.

+Since March 2025, Ryanair has stationed a fourth aircraft at Karlsruhe/Baden-Baden airport.

 Facilities

+Terminal

 Karlsruhe/Baden-Baden Airport consists of one passenger terminal building equipped with 20 check-in counters and eight departure gates as well as some shops and restaurants.

+Runway

 The apron features eight aircraft stands of which most can be used by mid-sized aircraft such as the Boeing 737.
 Due to the location of the terminal building walk stands and buses are used for boarding.
+Due to its extensive runway and facilities, Karlsruhe/Baden-Baden Airport is frequently used by major airlines for training flights.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Karlsruhe/Baden-Baden Airport:

-The closest other international airport is Strasbourg Airport in France, located approximately 100 km to the southwest.
+The closest other international airport is Stuttgart Airport, located approximately 100 km to the east.